-- #10View all Photos#10 in Los AngelesHiking, Parks and Gardens, FreeTYPE2 hours to Half DayTIME TO SPENDHiking, Parks and Gardens, FreeTYPE2 hours to Half DayTIME TO SPENDRead More
+- #10View all PhotosfreeThe Broad#10 in Los AngelesMuseums, FreeTYPE2 hours to Half DayTIME TO SPENDMuseums, FreeTYPE2 hours to Half DayTIME TO SPEND

-Just two blocks from Hollywood Boulevard, Runyon Canyon Park is an often overlooked urban park that offers some great views.
-Atop the canyon, you can glimpse views of the San Fernando Valley and the Pacific Ocean, as well as the Hollywood Sign and Giffith Observatory.
-The park also boasts several hiking trails and is a popular spot for celebrities to exercise.
+Just two blocks from Hollywood Boulevard, Runyon Canyon Park is an often-overlooked urban park that offers some great views.
+The park boasts several hiking trails and is a popular spot for celebrities to exercise.
 During your hike, you'll see plenty of palm trees.
 Atop the canyon, you'll be treated to sweeping views of the San Fernando Valley.

 Don't be afraid to browse.
 Most shop owners are used to sightseers walking the area with little intent to purchase anything.
 That said, many recent visitors cautioned that some stores require appointments for entry and are generally off limits to tourists.
 Others said the thoroughfare can be a bit boring if you don't plan on shopping, although past travelers with a passion for cars enjoyed looking for expensive vehicles parked along Rodeo Drive's curb.

 If you can catch a gig at the Hollywood Bowl, LA's beautiful outdoor amphitheater, don't pass it up.
 Since its inaugural season in 1922, this unique stage, set in the Hollywood Hills, has entertained thousands of fans and hosted some of the biggest names in music, including The Beatles, the Rolling Stones, Madonna, Elton John and Tina Turner.